saturneric/GpgFrontend-Manual/src/content/docs/advanced/app-secure-key.md

   under this SecureLevel will be accessible as before, while the data protected under SecureLevel 3 remains securely stored and inaccessible in this mode.
 - You can switch the SecureLevel back to 3 (or higher) at any time.
-After you enter the correct PIN, all your previous application data—including configuration, key server settings, and other protected content—will be fully restored and available.
+After you enter the correct PIN, all your previous application data including configuration, key server settings, and other protected content will be fully restored and available.
 - You can freely alternate between SecureLevel 3 and any lower level.
 Each time you return to SecureLevel 3 and successfully authenticate with your PIN, your